jleung97/comp20-s2018-team1/README.md

 	* Upon learning that we were unable to reliably use any of the methods above, we decided to fudge our data "real-time," as per Ming's advice.
 That is, we populated a database of how many people there are in each locations based on prior past staff member uploads.
 Then, we pushed the attendance data for each locations at each hour (or we pushed static data over "real-time").

 ## List of features ##
-* GPS Location (ultimately proved unncessary for this project)
-* Network bandwidth measurement (ultimately unable to be implemented due to reasons listed in "Data Used and Collected;" we instead decided to display daily menu for Dewick and Carm)
 * Online submission form (see post/submit under https://github.com/tuftsdev/comp20-s2018-team1/blob/master/index.js)
+	* This allows someone to submit information into the database regarding how many people are in a specified location at a given time.
+This information then has the potential to be used to provide more accurate estimates of a location's popularity.
-* Daily Menu for Dewick and Carm (thanks to Derick Yang's Tufts Dinig API -- http://dyang108.github.io/projects/2016/03/tufts-dining-api)
+* Daily Menu for Dewick and Carm, thanks to [Derick Yang's Tufts Dinig API](http://dyang108.github.io/projects/2016/03/tufts-dining-api)
+	* In the Dewick and Carm detail pages, there is a collapsible menu section.
+Users can toggle these sections to see what each dining hall is serving that day.
 * Data that we display for each location:
 	* Hours of Operation (from Monday to Sunday)
 	* How busy the place currently is